-When Who What Level 1 Risk Management Initiate review of pandemic plan and recommend changes, as needed Level 1 Executive Staff Develop and consider communications plan to educate employees about pandemic preparation efforts Identify critical business process plans Assess the need to purchase food or water

-Level 1 Human Resources and Risk Management HR will prepare information to distribute to employees such as business cards with contact information for wallets and electronic email/phone notifications HR and Risk Management will educate employees on pandemic plan Review configuration of remote Technology access system and communicate any changes to employees Provide remote access training for potential WFH employees Level 1 Risk Management Stock all restrooms and meeting rooms with hand sanitizer, and disinfectant spray Place placards and posters conveying prevention messages in all restrooms and meeting rooms Level 2 or 3 Risk Management initiates Situational review with General Manager and staff If recommended by the CDC or Texas HHSC, medical screening of employees and/or public will be implemented to reduce potential exposure to infected individuals HR will implement the medical screening process as recommended Risk Management will provide kits for persons performing medical screening.
+When Who What Level 1 Human Resources and General Manager Initiate review of pandemic plan and recommend changes, as needed Level 1 Executive Staff Develop and consider communications plan to educate employees about pandemic preparation efforts Identify critical business process plans Assess the need to purchase food or water Level 1 Human Resources HR will prepare information to distribute to employees such as business cards with contact information for wallets and electronic email/phone notifications HR will educate employees on pandemic plan Level 1 Information Technology Consultant and Office Manager Review configuration of remote access system and communicate any changes to employees Provide remote access training for potential WFH employees Level 1 Human Resources and Maintenance Stock all restrooms and meeting rooms with hand sanitizer, and disinfectant spray Place placards and posters conveying prevention messages in all restrooms and meeting rooms -------------- --- -- Level 2 or 3 Human Resources and Office Manager Situational review with staff If recommended by the CDC or Texas HHSC, medical screening of employees and/or public will be implemented to reduce potential exposure to infected individuals HR will implement the medical screening process as recommended Human Resources will provide kits for persons performing medical screening.
 The contents of the kits will follow the recommendation of health professionals.
-Information Technology will put into place door lock procedures for medical screening, virus lockdown, and initiate call center for employees to report illness.
-Medical Door screening for employees, contractors or any persons that will be conducting business at a local office will be conducted as follows: NDO lobby SDO lobby Spur office lobby Childress office lobby Level 2 or 3 Director of Communications Director of Communications will provide status updates as they become necessary regarding the crisis.
-Changes in business operations will be communicated through Director of Communications to our members.
-Level 2 or 3 Risk Management Prepare contact information for virus cleanup in the event it becomes necessary.
+Office Manager will put into place door lock procedures for medical screening, virus lockdown, and initiate call center for employees to report illness.
+Medical Door screening for employees, contractors or any persons that will be conducting business at a local office will be conducted as follows: NDO lobby SDO lobby Spur office lobby Childress office lobby Level 2 or 3 General Manager and Administrative Assistant General Manager and Administrative Assistant will provide status updates as they become necessary regarding the crisis.

+Changes in business operations will be communicated to our members.
+Level 2 or 3 Human Resources Prepare contact information for virus cleanup in the event it becomes necessary.
 This will be based on recommendations by the CDC or Texas HHSC.
 Prepare signs in the event of lockdown for all doors and place in company vehicles at various locations.
 This will be based on recommendations by the CDC or Texas HHSC.
-Level 2 or 3 Information Technology Provide remote access for WFH employees Level 2 or 3 Human Resources, Risk Management, and Engineering Manager Will communicate with employees and contractors regarding the potential pandemic preparation efforts.
+Level 2 or 3 Information Technology Consultant and Office Manager Provide remote access for WFH employees Level 2 or 3 Human Resources, and Engineering Manager Will communicate with employees and contractors regarding the potential pandemic preparation efforts.